check-leak/check-leak/README.md

 The Basic API is defined as part of JVMTIInterface.
 You simply instantiate org.checkleak.jvmti.JVMTIInterface and work with it.

-The most common used method is jvmti.getAllObjects() where you can use JUNIT Assertions to validate if they are still around as expected or not.
+The most commonly used method is jvmti.getAllObjects() where you can use JUnit Assertions to validate if they are still around as expected or not.

 The following example is also available as part of the [source code](https://github.com/check-leak/check-leak/tree/main/examples/junit-example).